 Winning Slowly (January 2014–present): cohosted with Stephen Carradini, a show about taking the long view on technology, religion, ethics and art.
 Stephen describes it (accurately) as a show focused on tech, but from the angles of religion, ethics, and art.
 I describe it (also accurately) as our excuse to talk about whatever we want, since “technology, religion, ethics and art” pretty much touches on all of human existence.
 For a good sample of the way I approach software and ethics, check out 6.06: A Kind of Blindness, on smart cities, “big data”, and the meaninglessness of mere information.

-New Rustacean (September 2015–May 2019): a show about the Rust programming language and the people who use it—dedicated primarily to teaching people Rust.
-Initially a way of helping myself stay motivated to keep up with learning the language, New Rustacean is now one of the most popular resources for people learning Rust and has inspired a few other teaching-programming-languages podcasts.
+New Rustacean (September 2015–May 2019): a show about the Rust programming language — dedicated primarily to teaching people Rust.
+Initially a way of helping myself stay motivated to keep up with learning the language, New Rustacean became one of the most popular resources for people learning Rust and inspired a few other teaching-programming-languages podcasts.

 In March 2017, I began working on the CLI tooling and the type definitions for the Ember ecosystem.
 Once I began leading the effort, several others began contributing actively; in early 2018 we formed a small team working on shepherding Ember and TypeScript integration forward.
 Over the rest of 2017 and 2018, I have taught and written extensively on using TypeScript effectively with Ember.
 Our small team’s efforts have made TypeScript both viable and increasingly mainstream as a choice for Ember apps and addons.

-In the fall of 2017, I developed True Myth: a TypeScript-targeted library with
+In the fall of 2017, a friend and I developed True Myth: a TypeScript-targeted library with

 True Myth is largely complete, with a full set of features and extensive documentation.
 I continue to maintain and expand the library with additional helpers and tooling as TypeScript has supported more capabilities.
 I have also supported early efforts to translate the library to C♯.